 Advantages of invoice factoring

-Below is our list of the four main advantages factoring can offer.
+Below is our list of the five main advantages factoring can offer.
 You may find other articles list more points, but they are usually just variations of the following:

 1. Accessibility (quick & simple approval process)